NixOS/nix/doc/manual/src/design/store/paths.md

 Store paths are either content-addressed or "input-addressed".

-Content addressing means that the digest ultimately derives from referred store object's file system data and references, and thus can be verified (if one knows how it was calculated).
+Content addressing means that the digest ultimately derives from referred store object's file system objects and references, and thus can be verified.
+There is more than one *method* of content-addressing, however.
+Still, if one does know the the content addressing schema that was used, (or guesses, there isn't that many yet!) one can recalcuate the store path and thus verify the store object.

 Input addressing means that the digest derives from how the store path was produced -- the "inputs" and plan that it was built from.
-Store paths of this sort can not be validated from the content of the store object.
+Store paths of this sort can *not* be validated from the content of the store object.
 Rather, the store object might come with the store path it expects to be referred to by, and a signature of that path, the contents of the store path, and other metadata.
 The signature indicates that someone is vouching for the store object really being the results of a plan with that digest.